Savior5130/todoloo-fe/README.md

 ## <a name="features">🔋 Features</a>

+🤩 **Assign and Comment Capability**: Assign and comment on task they created/were assigned with.

 🤩 **Optimistic UI**: User can see actions taking impact on the interface immediately.

 🤩 **Search Capability**: User can search through the list of task they have created.

+🤩 **Redux Persist**: Application retains user information even after refresh.

 🤩 **Drag-Drop Functionality**: User can easily update status of the task by drag-dropping corresponding card.

-🤩 **Assign and Comment Capability**: Assign and comment on task they created/assigned to.

 🤩 **Responsiveness**: Smooth performance and adaptability across various devices and screen sizes for a consistent user experience.